February 11th, 2025

 “Liposuction Removes Cellulite” – FALSE

 Liposuction is an innovative cosmetic treatment that removes excess fat cells from a specific area.
-The treatment does not remove fibrous bands, which is what causes cellulite.
+The treatment does not remove fibrous bands, which are what causes cellulite.

 “Only Overweight People Get Cellulite” – FALSE